Policy

 - Offerors and quoters must be registered in SAM at the time of offer/quotation, with specific exceptions listed.

-- Exemptions from SAM Registration
+- Exceptions to SAM Registration

 - Use of SAM Data